guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Tools/Helm.md

 >{{- end }}
 >```

-The most common use cases wehre conditioan is used is wheter to create objects of a certain kinds or not.
+The most common use cases where conditional is used is whether to create objects of a certain kind or not.

 >[!example]
 >```yaml